Alkaloid: Distribution in nature

 Strychnine tree.
 Its seeds are rich in strychnine and brucine.

 Alkaloids are generated by various living organisms, especially by higher plants – about 10 to 25% of those contain alkaloids.
 Therefore, in the past the term "alkaloid" was associated with plants.

 The alkaloids content in plants is usually within a few percent and is inhomogeneous over the plant tissues.
 Depending on the type of plants, the maximum concentration is observed in the leaves (for example, black henbane), fruits or seeds (Strychnine tree), root (Rauvolfia serpentina) or bark (cinchona).
 Furthermore, different tissues of the same plants may contain different alkaloids.

 Beside plants, alkaloids are found in certain types of fungus, such as psilocybin in the fruiting bodies of the genus Psilocybe, and in animals, such as bufotenin in the skin of some toads and a number of insects, markedly ants.
-Many marine organisms also contain alkaloids.
 Some amines, such as adrenaline and serotonin, which play an important role in higher animals, are similar to alkaloids in their structure and biosynthesis and are sometimes called alkaloids.

+Marine alkaloids

+Marine alkaloids are extracted from marine organisms living in oceans, including animals, plants, certain marine bacteria and marine fungi.
+They are characterized in their chemical structure by halogens, which are atypical of higher organisms and terrestrial plants.

+An example is tetrodotoxin, a non-protein neurotoxin about 10,000 times more toxic than cyanide.
+It is mainly produced by the pufferfish and blue-ringed octopus, but occurs in 140 animal species worldwide.
+Although numerous theories address the origin of tetrodotoxin, the involvement of endogenous symbiotic bacteria producing toxins is prevalent.